On this page...

 Schools

 School administrators have the opportunity to address school bullying on all levels of a student's experience.
-By leading school or district in bullying prevention efforts, administrators can help create a safer, more positive learning environment.
-The following is a list of Ten Tips for Administrators to Address Bullying in School is from the Violence Prevention Works website:
+By leading the school or district in bullying prevention efforts, administrators can help create a safer, more positive learning environment.
+The following are a few things school administrators can do:

 - Focus on the social environment of the school.